kdtjs/test-starter-pj/.github/CONTRIBUTING.md

 3. **Code Contributions:** Fork the repository, create a new branch, make your changes, and open a pull request.

-## Pull Request Process

-1. Ensure your Pull Request addresses a specific issue or has been discussed with maintainers.

-2. Keep your branch up-to-date with the main branch:

-    ```bash
-    git pull origin main
-    ```

-3. Make sure your code follows the project's coding standards and conventions.

-4. Test your changes locally to ensure they work as expected.

-5. Provide a clear and concise description of your changes in the Pull Request.

-6. Include any necessary documentation updates if applicable.

-7. Be responsive to feedback and be willing to make further changes if needed.

 ## Code Style

 Please follow the existing code style in the project.
 If there isn't a specific style guide, consistency with the